radiantlogic-v8/documentation-new/documentation/connector-properties-guide/active-directory-connectors.md

 When the connector restarts, uSNChanged detection catches the entries that have been modified or deleted while the connector was stopped.
 The LDAP search uses the last processed uSN to catch up.
 After the connector processes all entries, it requests a new cookie from AD (not from the cursor) and switches to DirSync change detection.

-## Active Directory connector failover
+## Active Directory Connector Failover

 All Active Directory connectors have the ability to failover to a replica if the primary server is unavailable and the number of failure exceptions exceeds either the [Maximum Retries on Error](configure-connector-types-and-properties.md#max-retries-on-error) or [Maximum Retries on Connection Error](configure-connector-types-and-properties.md#max-retries-on-connection-error) value.
 This mechanism leverages the Active Directory replication vectors `[replUpToDateVector]`, and the failover servers configured at the level of the RadiantOne data source associated with Active Directory, to determinate which server(s) the connector switches to in case of failure.
 Since the replication vector contains all domains, in addition to some possibly retired domains, the connector narrows down the list of possible failover candidates to only the ones listed as failover servers in the RadiantOne data source associated with the Active Directory backend.
 If there are no failover server defined for the data source, all domains in the replication vector are possible candidates for failover.